-a bit sweet on her.
-We didn't know each other real well.
+She was blond.
+She was cute.
+And I was a bit sweet on her.
+We didn't know each other very well.
 I had just moved to town the summer before.

 I was pushing hard for a 4.0 senior year.
 I was a National Merit Scholarship finalist, somewhat of an anomaly in Guthrie, Oklahoma.
 Looking back now, I wonder if the little blonde welcomed my attention because she hoped I would be able to help improve her grade point.

 One day, we were standing in the hall between classes, leaning against a row of student lockers.
 She looked at me, batted those long eyelashes, and asked me what I planned to do with my life.

 "I'm going to be a missionary," I said.

 A look of horror crossed her face.
 "Oh, Howard," she groaned, "don't throw your life away."

 It stunned me.
 The two of us were evidently marching to the beat of different drummers.
 That day, our paths began to separate.
 We were looking for different things in life.